ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ```
 ### the simplest possible block

 There's another thing we can put to the right of an arrow, a *block*.
-A block has zero or more *statements*, separated by semicolons.[^asi]
+A block has zero or more *statements*, separated by semicolons.:zzz:

-[^asi]: Sometimes, you will find JavaScript that has statements that are separated by newlines without semi-colons.
+>:zzz: Sometimes, you will find JavaScript that has statements that are separated by newlines without semi-colons.
 This works because JavaScript has a feature that can infer where the semi-colons should be most of the time.
 We will not take advantage of this feature, but it's helpful to know it exists.

 So, this is a valid function:
 ```javascript